2017 Conference Tracks

 Steve retired as a Horticulture Educator and Researcher, PSU Cooperative Extension in June 2016.
 Since retiring, Steve has continued to develop new nutrient products and the recommendation to use these products in vegetables, small fruit and flowers.
 He continues to do applied research in field and high tunnels on bell peppers, tomatoes, cucumbers and processing tomatoes seeking to improve yields and quality.
 Pro-active pest management using biological control agents is an important factor in all of these trials.
 Steve has been doing extensive trials in high tunnel and field tomatoes bell peppers, and cucumbers with a focus on plant nutrition and biological pest management since 2000.
 Evaluating more than 500 varieties of tomatoes for flavor, appearance, disease resistance and general usability has made Steve very opinionated when it comes to tomato varieties.

-Tuesday Morning Session - Update from Organic Poultry Integrators
+Tuesday Morning Session - Troubleshooting Poultry Health in an Organic Flock

 Tuesday Morning Session - An Organic Certification Primer for Poultry Producers

 Organic certification continues to offer a lucrative marketing opportunity, but becoming certified can seem like a daunting process.
 This presentation will cover the basic requirements for organic certification, including livestock living conditions, land eligibility, outdoor access, record-keeping examples, and allowed materials.
 Financial and technical assistance programs for certified operations, or producers who are applying for certification, will also be discussed.